thosgood/this-weeks-finds/markdown/151-200/week200.md

 semi-experts.

-First, when I said "in nice cases", I really meant that the category of T-algebras is equivalent to D when the forgetful functor R: D \to C is "monadic".
+First, when I said "in nice cases", I really meant that the category of T-algebras is equivalent to D when the forgetful functor R\colon  D \to  C is "monadic".
 A bit more precisely: for any monad T on C there's a category of T-algebras, which is usually called C^T^ for some silly reason.
-And, whenever we have a pair of adjoint functors R: D \to C and L:
+And, whenever we have a pair of adjoint functors R\colon  D \to  C and L:
 C \to D, we get a monad T = LR and a functor from D to C^T^.
 This is just a careful way of saying that any D-object gives us a T-algebra.
 And finally, we say that R is "monadic" if this functor from D to C^T^ is